Pranav-Balakumar/cybersec/working/4-cert-hier.md

 #	Certificate Hierarchy
 Root certificates / self-signed certificates are not usually used in any application.

-##	Certificate Hierarchy
-##	Self-signed certs
-##	Root store - Mozilla, Apple, Microsoft
+CAs must provide certificates after due validation of identity.

 ##	Setup a CA